 There seems to be a silent contract with technology.
 In order to master it, one must take time to fully understand the nuances of this complex beast.
 The tradeoff is lack of interpersonal connection.
 Not all of us are affected negatively with technology, however, from what I have experienced and seen, technology can turn some of us into people we never thought we'd be.

 My name is Boontarika Sripom, and I am a recovering addict.
-I was addicted to online gaming for six years My drug of choice was World of Warcraft, lovingly referred to as WarCrack by some gamers.
+I was addicted to online gaming for several years.
+My drug of choice was World of Warcraft, lovingly referred to as WarCrack by some gamers.
 I was an obedient daughter in an Asian household.
 My experience of the world was very limited and routine.
 In college, there were expectations to do well academically.
 I spent my hours studying, working on projects, and writing papers.
 I needed an outlet.
 I was introduced to MMORPGS and got swallowed into this world of dopamine-producing rewards and escape.

 Addictions are compulsive behaviors,

 and behaviors express some need that wants to be met.

 Just as babies cry for basic needs, or toddlers cry for reassurance and safety, adults behave in ways to have needs met.
 Like drinking alcohol or substance abuse, many use to numb themselves from pain.
 In addition to numbing myself, I used gaming because I was lonely.
 The computer and internet were there to console me.

 My lifestyle may have confused many people looking from the periphery.
 In my twenties I partied, went out, worked part-time, and played online games until the next day.
 Some, if not most people, could consider this lifestyle normal and healthy.
 To me, it wasn't.
 Something was missing, and my gaming time started to replace other activities.
 At one point, I played sixteen hours a day, only to sleep in between sessions.